caiks/TBOT02/README.md

 100,000|28.0|76,387
 172,301|31.9|76,076

 We can see that for the *2-level model* there is a jump in *likelihood* between 1,000 records and 2,000 records.
 There is another jump later on between 20,000 records and 100,000 records.
 Unlike the *1-level model* the *likelihood*  of the *2-level model* generally increases with *size*, at least at the root *fud*.
 The reason for this is probably because the *1-level-model* was *modelled* with non-sequential *history* - each  *event* consisted of 60 *scan variables* taken at random from the 360 of the *substrate*.
-The *2-level-model* is *modelled* with sequential *history*, so it is only after around 2,000 records or 8 minutes that all of the rooms havee been visited.
+The *2-level-model* is *modelled* with sequential *history*, so it is only after around 2,000 records or 8 minutes that all of the rooms have been visited.
 Although *active modelling* with small thresholds of a few hundred *events* may produce a root *fud* with a low *alignment*, that is not to say that a large *model* with many nodes, though lopsided, might not have high *likelihood* nonetheless.
 In general, however, a large initial threshold looks desirable.

 Let us simulate the dynamic *modelling* of *model* 26.
 First note that *model* 26 was obtained from a non-sequential *history* of random regions of 60 degrees field-of-view.
 This *history* is not suitable for a stream of *events*, so we will consider only the fixed field-of-view between 330 degrees and 29 degrees.
 The threshold *slice size* is 7,000.
 This figure is chosen because the trailing *slice* in *model* 26 is 7,337.